 Although that number may not seem significant, consider this: Obesity is a risk factor for a number of diseases, including metabolic and cardiovascular diseases, such as Type 2 diabetes, dyslipidemia, atherosclerosis, hypertension and stroke; and for cancer, including cancers of the colon, breast, kidney and digestive tract.
 It's also a risk factor for nonlife threatening diseases, including arthritis, sleep apnea, gallstones and gout; and for affective disorders, including low self-esteem.
 With such a laundry list, experts say it is in the public's interest for Americans to lose that excess weight.
 But the only proven way to do so is to move more, eat less and eat better.
 In a society where food often is plentiful and where many have sedentary lifestyles, this may be easier said than done.

-Here is where weight loss pills -- pharmaceutical or over-the-counter dietary supplements -- enter the fray.
-Our buyer's guide outlines the types, science, efficacy and issues involving these products, but they all have one thing is common: None of them will work unless you eat well and exercise as well.
+This is where weight loss pills -- pharmaceutical or over-the-counter dietary supplements -- enter the fray.
+Our buyer's guide outlines the types, science, efficacy and issues involving the pills, but they all have one thing is common: None of them work on their own, you must diet and exercise as well.
 There is no magic bullet.
-All of these are seen as tools to help advance weight loss efforts.
+All of these are merely tools to help advance weight loss efforts.

 Because diet pills come and go, and because there are some who question whether regulation of dietary supplements is effective, it is impossible for us to choose a Best Reviewed diet pill.
 Instead, we have assembled the science and safety profiles for each type and gathered specifics on their ingredients.
 These include pharmaceuticals, nutrient blockers (fat and carb blockers), fat burners, insulin regulators, appetite suppressants and body composition changers.